L. GREGORY PAWLSON, M.D., M.P.H., F.A.C.S

-Dr. Gregory Pawlson brings over 40 years of clinical, patient safety, and insurance benefits and reimbursement experience to SE Healthcare Quality Consulting.
+Dr. Gregory Pawlson brings over 40 years of clinical, patient safety, and insurance benefits and reimbursement experience to SE Healthcare.
 He assists physicians, hospitals, post-acute care, long-term care and senior living facilities, and other health care organizations in developing and implementing changes in care delivery that will enable providers to adapt to changing health information technology, reimbursement, and demands for information related to quality of care.

 Through his work with SE, Dr. Pawlson creates assessment tools, implementation strategies, and performance tracking measures to assist the provider community in thriving in today’s increasingly value-driven and changing reimbursement environment.

 Dr. Pawlson has held high-profile positions in academic medicine, public policy/governmental organizations, and payer organizations.
 He was Executive Director for Quality Innovation for BlueCross BlueShield Association, Washington, D.C.
 Prior to BCBSA, Dr. Pawlson was Executive Vice President of the National Committee for Quality Assurance (NCQA), where for over a decade he led the development of its research, measurement, and contracting activities, overseeing the ongoing development of the widely used HEDIS clinical performance measures.
 He also worked on the development of assessment programs for the Patient Centered Medical Homes and ACOs and as liaison for NCQA to physician groups, including the AMA-led Physician Consortium for Practice Improvement, the American College of Physicians, the American Academy of Family Physicians, and the American Academy of Pediatrics.